circleci/circleci-docs/jekyll/_cci2/gh-bb-integration.md

 re-builds of old builds to fail the source checkout.)
 To get CircleCI working again, you have to grant access to the CircleCI application.

-The account and permissions system we use is not as clear as we would like and as mentioned we have a much improved system in development with users as first class citizens in CircleCI.

 ## Deployment keys and user keys
 {: #deployment-keys-and-user-keys }